AML obligations for Swiss marketplaces: Are you a financial intermediary?

 Learn more about AML-compliant marketplace payments

-Payrexx handles KYC, due diligence obligations and reporting obligations – you focus on your platform business.
+Payrexx takes care of KYC, due diligence and reporting requirements – you focus on your platform business.

-Start now with a payment model that handles regulatory obligations for you
+Start now with a payment model that takes care of regulatory obligations for you

 Frequently Asked Questions (FAQ) about AML obligations for Swiss marketplaces